ScaledMap/LoadOut/README.md

 -----------------------------------------
 The linux application has been updated.
 The windows application is way behind the linux build at the moment.

 The linux application is pretty usuable at the moment.
 I use the application everyday and have close to 1000 bookmarks lol.
-Even if i do update the tables, I will go out of my way to not mess up my current set up.
+Even if i do update the tables, I will go out of my way to not mess up my current setup.

+edit june 9: You can create youtube playlists out of any category.
+It will pull the youtube/watch links out and add them to a youtube playlist.
+The music section for example would play all the music added to that section where /watch is in the route. you can fitler by category through the search bar now.
+For example, searching 'music' will pull up all the bookmarks in the music category. the photos category is a mix of filtered image types and whatever a user adds to that category. photos should be sorted out of the normal bookmarks by default.
+Lots of little bug fixes added.
+It should boot faster, more reliably and in more browsers now.

 edit may 30: Added an option to open youtube links as a youtube playlist.
 It will create a playlist from all the youtube videos in a category.
 Kind of a clever solution to putting together a simple way to play music.
 Way easier than selenium or using the api.
 Cleaned up the images section. can edit and remove images from the images section.
 Cleaned up a bunch of bugs.
 Images only show up if they are added to the photos category at the moment.
 That isn't the ideal behavior, I just need to think about how i will handle them.
 Also added basic obfiscation to the notes webapp.
 You can convert the notes back and forth between plain text and the encoding. probably add more encodings later.